 What is the process of buying one of these homes?

-Prior to entering into a discussion with a Broker or broker’s salesperson (“Broker”) you will be asked to complete a “Agency Disclosure and Agreement” form which specifies in writing what type of agency relationship you will have with the Broker in the transaction.
+Prior to entering into a discussion with a Dealer or licensee affiliated with Dealer you should understand what type of agency relationship or representation you will have with the Dealer involved (e.g., Seller’s Agent).

 Step 2: Offer

 An “Offer” is a promise made by one party, requesting something in exchange for that promise.
-The offer is made with the intention that the offeror (e.g., Buyer) will be bound to the terms if the offer is accepted.
-The terms of the offer must be definite and specific and must be communicated to the offeree (e.g., Seller).
+The offer is made with the intention that the offeror will be bound to the terms if the offer is accepted.
+The terms of the offer must be definite and specific and must be communicated to the offeree.
+Note: The “Statute of Frauds” requires writing and signature.

 Step 3: Acceptance